ferrucc-io/ferruccio/content/posts/beauty.md

 Illuminism came slowly over a thousand years.

-The French revolution is a leap that couple of years.
+The French revolution is a leap that took a couple of years.

 Impressionism took some years too.